 Krishna talked about how initially, the onboarding did not include the Almabase understanding the complexity of processes at the customer’s end and the level of resources required for the onboarding.
 As a result, they couldn’t set the right expectations with the customer’s team.
 The customers who sign up expected the platform to be ready to use right away.

 To fix this, Krishna and his team added a step in their process where they could understand the customer’s expectations.
 Whenever a customer signs up with them, the Almabase team starts by understanding the deliverables in terms of:

 They addressed dependencies on the customer and the resource investment required of them.
-To ensure the onboarding process was thorough and to provide visibility to the customer every step of the way, Krishna and his team took the project management approach to their onboarding process.
+To ensure the onboarding process was thorough and to provide visibility to the customer every step of the way, Krishna and his team took the project management approach to their customer onboarding process.
 Almabase also set milestones with the customer for post-onboarding.
 This milestone would be what the customer wanted to achieve with Almabase at the end of a set period of time, after onboarding.

-Based on the information obtained during these exploratory discussions, Almabase divided their onboarding journey into three phases: ‘data onboarding’/’content creation’, ‘pilot’, and ‘launch’.
+Based on the information obtained during these exploratory discussions, Almabase divided their customer onboarding journey into three phases: ‘data onboarding’/’content creation’, ‘pilot’, and ‘launch’.
 Each phase had tasks and activities, timelines for each, and things to be done to complete each task.
 There were also checkpoints defined for each phase.

 The team started by understanding the problems that the customer wanted to solve.
 The information they collected were: